StevanovicM/Splendor/README.md

-# Splendor
+# Marvel

-Project in Unity and C#, clone of the card game Splendor
+Project in Unity and C#, clone of the card game Splendor with Marvel edition cards

 Still in development, you can try it out [here](https://stevanovicm.github.io/Splendor/)